-Whether it’s a full-blown phobia or something that just scares the crap out of you, we each have that one thing that makes us weak in the knees.
-Maybe it’s ghosts, clowns, or even spiders (really?).
+Whether it’s a full-blown phobia or something that just scares the bejeezus out of you, we all have that one thing that makes us weak in the knees.
+Maybe it’s ghosts, clowns, or even spiders.
 For me, my biggest fear is that of being buried alive.
 No, of course this is not rational.
 But in my defense, most people’s deepest, darkest fears are irrational.
 That’s part of why they scare us so much.
 My fear falls somewhere between a phobia and something that keeps me up on those dark, lonely nights.
 My fear even has a fancy name: Taphophobia.

 Before the days of modern medicine, this wasn’t just an irrational fear; it was a real occurrence.
 The hysteria was especially rampant during the 18th and 19th centuries, when cholera was at its worst and people were dying everywhere.
-The number of cases of people being buried alive is shocking.
-Can you imagine what it would be like if you were buried alive?
-Complete darkness, with no room to move.
-You had limited air and no food.
-You would starve to death, but quite possibly go crazy first.
+The number of cases of people being buried alive during that time is shocking.

-Because of the public paranoia, measures were taken to ensure that those buried alive would survive.
-This was a luxury of the rich, such as the casket Duke Ferdinand Brunswick-Luneberg commissioned in 1792 and it was the first in a long line of Safety Coffins.
-The casket came complete with a window, a tube through which he could breathe, a lock on the door, and the keys in his pocket.
+As a result of society’s growing paranoia, measures were taken to ensure that those who were buried alive would survive.
+Unfortunately, this was only a luxury for the rich, such as Duke Ferdinand Brunswick-Luneberg, who commissioned an expensive, specialized casket in 1792, which became the first in a long line of what became known as Safety Coffins.
+These caskets came complete with a window, a tube through which one could breathe, a lock on the hatch and the keys for said lock in one’s pocket.

 Variations of these coffins were made over the years.
-Most notably was Dr. Johann Gottfried Tarberger’s 1829 Safety Coffin, which came with a pulley system which allowed for an above ground bell to ring, alerting the cemetery night watchman.
-Should the bell ring, the watchman was to insert a tube into the coffin and fill it with air using bellows, until which time the coffin could be exhumed.
+Most notably was Dr. Johann Gottfried Tarberger’s 1829 coffin, which came with a pulley system that caused an above ground bell to ring, alerting the cemetery night watchman.
+Once the bell rang, the watchman was to insert a tube into the coffin and fill it with air using bellows, until which time the coffin could be exhumed.

 Interesting so far, right?
-Well, “folk etymology” (development of words and phrases) claimed there were three well-known phrases still used in today’s vernacular that originated due to the use of Safety Coffins.
-The first is associated with a popular 90’s television show.
-The phrase, “Saved by the Bell,” along with the phrases, “Dead Ringer,” and “Graveyard Shift,” are all said to have originated in the 1800’s.
+Well, “folk etymology” (development of words and phrases) tells us that there are three well-known phrases still used today, which originated due to the development of Safety Coffins.
+The phrases, “Saved by the Bell,” “Dead Ringer,” and “Graveyard Shift,” are all said to have originated in the 1800’s, thanks to Taphophobia.

 Unfortunately, as neat and gruesome as it would be, the phrase, “Saved by the Bell,” actually originated as a boxing term.
 It’s when a fighter who is nearly knocked-out perseveres until the bell rings, avoiding a loss in that round.
 Still, the etymology, or source, of the sayings, “Dead Ringer,” and “Graveyard Shift,” are still thought of as originating from the usage of Safety Coffins in the 18th and 19th centuries.

 Now, what does any of this have to do with my fear of being buried alive?
 When I was little and found out about Safety Coffins and their bells, I couldn’t imagine being buried in any other coffin.
 What if I came back to life?
 Or if I wasn’t dead?
 How would anybody know?
-Thankfully, there have been tremendous medical advances since the 1800’s so most of us no longer have to worry about having Taphophobia.
+Thankfully, there have been tremendous medical advances since the 1800’s so most of us no longer have to suffer from Taphophobia.

-Why shouldn’t we be worried about being buried alive?
-Just ask the mortician.
-To put it bluntly, our corpses are pumped full of three gallons of embalming fluid which seeps into the body cavity and arteries in order to preserve the body temporarily for wakes, funerals, and other religious traditions.
+So, why shouldn’t we be worried about being buried alive?
+Just ask any mortician.
+To put it bluntly, our corpses are pumped full of three gallons of embalming fluid, which seeps into the body cavity and arteries in order to preserve the body temporarily for wakes, funerals, and other religious traditions.